secure-io/sio-go/README.md

 # Secure IO

-The `sio` package implements provable secure authenticated encryption for continuous data streams.
+The `sio` package implements provable secure authenticated encryption for continuous byte streams.
-It splits a data stream into `L` bytes long fragments and en/decrypts each fragement with an unqiue key-nonce combination using the *AEAD*.
-For the last fragment the construction prefixes the associated data with the `0x80` byte to prevent truncation attacks.
+It splits a data stream into `L` bytes long fragments and en/decrypts each fragment with an unqiue key-nonce combination using the *AEAD*.
+For the last fragment the construction prefixes the associated data with the `0x80` byte (instead of `0x00`) to prevent truncation attacks.

 ![`sio` encryption scheme](https://github.com/secure-io/sio/blob/master/img/channel_construction.svg)